 from Jill of Reading the Book Travel

 Mingle with flamboyant flamingoes

 One of Dubai’s defining features is how man-made it is.
-Between the record-breaking skyscrapers, glitzy malls and improbable ski slopes rising out of the desert, one thing there isn’t a lot of is nature.
-But there’s one part of Dubai where you can see nature at its flamboyant best – even in Dubai, the nature is a little bit extra.
+Between the record-breaking skyscrapers, glitzy malls, and improbable ski slopes rising out of the desert, one thing there isn’t a lot of is nature.
+But there’s one part of Dubai where you can see nature at its flamboyant best – even in Dubai, nature is a little bit extra.